appium/appium-inspector/docs/quickstart/starting-a-session.md

 !!! warning

     Appium has several mandatory capabilities (see above link).
-Attempting to establish a session without any capabilities will not work.
+Attempting to start a new session without any capabilities will not work.

 You can enter these capabilities one by one on the left side, or you can edit the whole capability